ChristiaanAlwin/NeuLAND_DNN/README.md

 be able to use this package.
 The software package is controlled by the Train, Validate & Experiment scripts in the DNN folder.
-There, a README file is also available for how to use these scripts and for how Keas and TensorFlow should be installed and linked to the DNN control scripts.
+There, a README file is also available for how to use these scripts and for how Keras and TensorFlow should be installed and linked to the DNN control scripts.